19818794/alx-low_level_programming/0x18-dynamic_libraries/README.md

 # Files

-All of the following files are programs written in C:
+All of the following files are programs written in C and Shell:

 | Filename               | Description
 | ---------------------- | --------------------------------------------------------------------------------------------------------
 | `libdynamic.so`        | a dynamic library containing all the functions listed in `main.h`.
 | `main.h`               | header file includes the prototypes of all functions.
+| `1-create_dynamic_lib.sh` | creates a dynamic library called `liball.so` from all the .c files that are in the current directory.
+| `liball.so`               | a dynamic library containing all the functions in the current directory.